shiguita/FM-Dashboard/README.md

 For this challenge I learned about reading data from a JSON file using the `fetch()` method of promises.
 I want to do this first challenges using plain HTML, CSS & JS to get a good understanding of the basics and then move on to other libraries/frameworks.

 I'm sure that there's a way to make the design responsive but I couldn't get to it so I used media quieries to get the job done.
+It's kind of a big mess but that's how CSS is supposed to be right? 🙃

 ```js
 let timefr = "";